TIERS/uwb-graph-rigidity-ros/README.md

-# Graph Rigidity with UWB randing
+# Graph Rigidity with UWB ranging

 ROS Nodes for collaborative localization and graph rigidity based on UWB ranging.